n8n-io/n8n-docs/_snippets/integrations/builtin/core-nodes/merge/if-merge-branch-execution.md

 One data stream triggers the Merge node, which then goes and executes the other data stream.

-For example, in the screenshot below there's a workflow containing a Edit Fields node, If node, and Merge node.
+For example, in the screenshot below there's a workflow containing an Edit Fields node, If node, and Merge node.
 The standard If node behavior is to execute one data stream (in the screenshot, this is the **true** output).
 However, due to the Merge node, both data streams execute, despite the If node not sending any data down the **false** data stream.

 ![Screenshot of a workflow.
 The workflow has an Edit Fields node, followed by an If node.
 It ends with a Merge node.](/_images/integrations/builtin/core-nodes/merge/if-merge-node.png)